uralys/maperial.js/README.md

 - shade params
 [demo](http://jsbin.com/bixatibufogu/10/embed?js,output)

-# Technical documentation
+# Let me play !
+- Get [started] (#getting-started) with a first map
+- Understand the [Maperial]'s concepts (./documentation.md)
+- Checkout a whole bunch of jsbin [examples] (./demos.md)

-Explore the complete API [documentation](http://static.maperial.com/doc)
+- And when you're ready, explore the complete API [reference](http://static.maperial.com/doc) to draft your own maps.

 # Getting started
 First of all, add the js script on your page